MCP Server: One Install, Every Client

 | HTTP Request tool | n8n (any version), heym (any version), Make.com, custom HTTP-capable agents.
 Works everywhere. | ~5-10 min | n8n_guide, heym_guide |

 The strongest Claude Code configuration is MCP server + skill files together.
 The skill files give Claude richer context for autonomous routing on cold prompts; the MCP server fires reliably on explicit invocation.
-Both share the same Logic API key and the same scaffolds.
+Both share the same API key.

 Tier limits